kavindaps/csv-grouper/README.md

 # API for Generating Unique Combinations from CSV and TSV Files

-This API provides a command-line interface for generating unique combinations from CSV (Comma Separated Values) and TSV (Tab Separated Values) files.
+This API works in Terminal for generating unique combinations from CSV (Comma Separated Values) and TSV (Tab Separated Values) files.
 The API is designed to work in a terminal environment and can be executed using PHP.
+(Successfully Tested in Mac Terminal)

 #### Requirements
 To use this API, you need to have the following software installed on your system: